Barnwell: The NFL's 50 most intriguing people, and why each matters

 The two outliers on the negative side are Cam Newton (who threw only 292 passes at the top level in college while playing in a spread scheme under Gus Malzahn) and Luck, who threw more than 1,000 passes during his time at Stanford, most of which came under Jim Harbaugh.

 Completion percentage never tells the whole story, but Luck still hasn't had that MVP-caliber season since joining the league.
 The closest he came was 2014, when he threw 40 touchdown passes and ran for three more, but even that was more about a dismal Indianapolis rushing attack than anything else.
-Trent Richardson & Co. scored on just 22.2 percent of their tries inside the inside the five-yard line, the third-worst rate in the league that season.
-Next year, Indy was even worse, falling to 14.3 percent on those runs.
+Trent Richardson & Co. scored on just 22.2 percent of their tries inside the inside the 5-yard line, the third-worst rate in the league that season.
+The next year, Indy was even worse, falling to 14.3 percent on those runs.
 That was the fourth-worst rate of the past decade.

 Nobody would argue that the Colts are worse off with the return of Luck, but as we fret about the former first overall pick returning to his old form, is it fair to wonder whether there's ever going to be another gear for the best quarterback prospect of his generation?
 Luck admittedly hasn't had much help up front, so a healthy and effective offensive line might unlock the MVP candidate waiting to get out.